MireiaValle/my-site-mireiavalle/content/authors/admin/_index.md

 ---

 Mireia Valle is a Environmental Scientist studying social-ecological systems within the marine environment.
 With her research, she wants to envision the social-ecological future of seascapes under climate change to help us address some of the problems that marine ecosystems are facing around the world.
-To do so, she will focus on marine fish functional and cultural traits.
+To do so, she focuses on marine fish functional and cultural traits.